MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

 Starknet is a non-EVM Layer 2 network.
 To interact with Starknet accounts in MetaMask, you need to use the Starknet Snap.

 You can use the `get-starknet` library or the `wallet_invokeSnap` JSON-RPC method to connect to the Starknet Snap.
-The choice depends on your specific use case and development preferences.

 `get-starknet`:
 - Provides a high-level API that abstracts complex operations.